-Presbyterian College is located in the small town setting of Clinton, South Carolina, less than an hour from Greenville and Spartanburg.
+Presbyterian College is located in the small town setting of Clinton, South Carolina, less than an hour from Greenville and Spartanburg and Columbia.

-If you want to see Presbyterian College for yourself, plan a visit.
+If you are interested in seeing Presbyterian College for yourself, plan a visit.
 The best way to reach campus is to take I-85 to Clinton, or book a flight to the nearest airport, Greenville-Spartanburg International.

 You can also take a virtual campus tour to get a sense of what Presbyterian College and Clinton are like without leaving home.